systemd/mkosi/mkosi/resources/man/mkosi.1.md

     attach the image to the virtual machine as a CD-ROM device.
 Takes a boolean.
 Defaults to `no`.

+`QemuRemovable=`, `--qemu-removable=`
+:   When used with the `qemu` verb, this option specifies whether to attach the image to the virtual machine
+    as a removable device.
+Takes a boolean.
+Defaults to `no`.

 `QemuFirmware=`, `--qemu-firmware=`
 :   When used with the `qemu` verb, this option specifies which firmware
     to use.
 Takes one of `uefi`, `uefi-secure-boot`, `bios`, `linux`, or